IOTechSystems/xrt-examples/DeviceServices/interactive-walkthrough/basic-operations.md

 ## Schedule Management

 Schedules can be set up to automatically perform get or put requests on an defined interval.

+Schedule requests will be made on the `ScheduleRequestTopic` and will be received on the `ScheduleReplyTopic`, as set in the device service configuration file.

 ### Set up schedule
 Let's add our own schedule: